 My father's brother was a Marine in World War II.
 He was killed by a sniper during the battle for the coral atoll of Palau.

-After a few words of condolence, the officer moved away and Dad went on with his work but he never forgot that brief moment of empathy shown by the major which lingers in his mind, 67 years later.
+After a few words of condolence, the officer moved away and Dad went on with his work but he never forgot that brief moment of empathy shown by his commanding officer.